t4d-gmbh/Weekend-Out/README.md

 git pull origin main
 ```

+Before you continue, think about the following questions:
+- What is the purpose of the `git pull` command?
+- What is the difference between `git pull` and `git fetch`?
+- What would happen if you tried to push changes to a branch that has new commits on the remote repository?
+Try it out!
+- What is the difference between `git pull origin main` and `git pull`?

 Merge the `feature/blankets` branch into the main branch.

 ```bash
 git merge feature/blankets
 ```

+- How could you prevent a merge commit from being created when merging branches?
+Why would you want to do that?
+- What would have been the result if you had merged the main branch into the `feature/blankets` branch instead?

 ## 4. Resolve the Merge Conflict